-Our Annual PE and Sports Funding Grant is £21,240.
-The use of this money is detailed on our website and forms part of our PE Development Plan.
+Our Annual PE and Sports Funding Grant is is detailed on our website and forms part of our PE Development Plan.

 PE and Sport as a Tool to Improve Behaviour:

-With 95% of pupils in the school involved in school extra- curricular sports clubs, there is a huge opportunity for sport to have an impact within the school and this is the case.
+With 85% of pupils in the school involved in school extra- curricular sports clubs or school sports teams, there is a huge opportunity for sport to have an impact within the school and this is the case.
 Pupils are subject to the same daily school rules in after-school clubs and benefit from the discipline developed through sport practice and controlled performance.

 Pupils are aware and respond to the ruling that poor behaviour means they cannot represent the school.
 The key focus of all our sports clubs and events is sportsmanship and demonstration of a sporting and responsible attitude that then transfers back into the classroom.
 This has been particularly effective as a behaviour tool with sporty boys, but has even greater success through the creation of a team ethos and collective pride of the school and its achievements.

 High Quality PE Lessons:

 2 hours of high quality PE take place within school hours.
 Half of this is taught by class teachers, and we believe it is important for pupils to keep this link between sport and their regular teacher.
 The second hour is taught by a sport specialist – either our sports Coaches or our Swimming Teachers Teaching of PE is monitored by SLT through drop-ins and more formal observations to ensure quality of teaching and pupil progress.

 We strongly believe that the role of schools and clubs for children this age is through providing opportunity and support; involving and immersing children in sport.
 Our Sports Tracker last year showed that 450 pupils had taken part in an extra-curricular school sports club (that lasted at least 6 weeks) or represented the school in a weekend sports event.
 This is achieved through four stages: